 01 of 08

 There is no shortage of fresh, local food available in Oregon.
 The state enjoys amazing growing conditions.
-Sure, the season is a bit shorter than in its gigantic neighbor to the south, but the results are all the sweeter for having to had struggled through a cooler winter.
+Sure, the season is a bit shorter than in its giant neighbor to the south, but the results are all the sweeter for having to had struggled through a cooler winter.

 02 of 08